RENCI-NRIG/x-cite/theme2/SF100/slides.md

   - `..` stands for the directory above the current directory.

-## More fun facts about file names
+## Some more fun facts about file names

 - File and directory names are case sensitive.
   - Depends on filesystem, but that is a detail.